-Corner switching occurs in blues occasionally.
+Corner switching occurs in blues occasionally as you can hear in Chapter 7, Audio Track 0709.
 Here are two typical licks that use corner switching.
 The first corner switch is almost like a slow, deliberate rake, while the second is like a slow shimmer.

 However, corner switching is also useful in fiddle tunes for back-and-forth hole leaps.